Jess Wright

 Y is for Yellowhammer - Mslexia 93 (flash memoir)

-On what is in our power - Michigan Quarterly Review 61.1 (braided essay)
+On what is in our power - Michigan Quarterly Review 61.1 (braided essay)2021 and earlier

 A still unknown city - clavmag 7 (memoir)